sara-nl/clouddocs/Windows.markdown

 1. **On the Windows VM:** On the _Local Group Policy Editor_, navigate to _Computer Configuration_ > _Windows Settings_ > _Scripts (Startup/Shutdown)_.
 Then doubleclick on _Startup_.
 A new _Startup Properties_ dialogue will pop up.
 1. **On the Windows VM:** On the _Startup Properties_ dialogue, click on the _Add_ button.
 A new _Add a Script_ dialogue will pop up.
 1. **On the Windows VM:** On the _Add a Script_ dialogue, click on the _Browse..._ button, and look there for the C:\startup.vbs file.
 A new entry will appear on the _Startup Properties_ dialogue indicating that you have added the new startup script.
 Click *OK*, then *Apply* and then *OK* again, to return to the _Scripts (Startup/Shutdown)_ window.
+1. **On the Windows VM:** You can reboot your Windows now.
+When it boots up, and (probably) after a while after you log in, your network adapters will stop showing the yellow warning icon and you should be able to browse the Internet now.
 1. **On the Windows VM:** We will now tackle the shutdown script.
 Doubleclick on _Shutdown_.
 A new _Shutdown Properties_ dialogue will pop up.
 1. **On the Windows VM:** On the _Shutdown Properties_ dialogue, click on the _Add_ button.
 A new _Add a Script_ dialogue will pop up.
 1. **On the Windows VM:** On the _Add a Script_ dialogue, click on the _Browse..._ button, and look there for the C:\shutdown.vbs file.
 A new entry will appear on the _Shutdown Properties_ dialogue indicating that you have added the new shutdown script.
 Click *OK* and *Apply*.
-1. **On the Windows VM:** You can reboot your Windows now.
-When it boots up, and (probably) after a while after you log in, your network adapters will stop showing the yellow warning icon and you should be able to browse the Internet now.
+1. **On the Windows VM:** You can reboot your Windows again.
+Make sure you have internet again.
 1. **On the UI:** You can now shut your VM down.
 We will remove all the installation media and prepare your VM for production.

 ## Prepare the VM for production